Relation algebras of Sugihara, Belnap, Meyer, and Church: The crystal lattice, Church's diamond, and Meyer's RM84

 \subsection{Meyer's RM84}

-Anderson and Belnap \cite[p.\ 334]{AndersonBelnap1975} present Meyer's lattice, but they do not give it a name.
-Instead, ``RM84'' is their name for Meyer's theorem \cite[p.\,417]{AndersonBelnap1975} that if $\A\to\B$ is a theorem of $\RM$ then either $\A$ and $\B$ share a variable or both $\rmin\A$ and $\B$ are theorems of $\RM$.
-When Routley, Plumwood, Meyer, and Brady \cite[p.\ 253]{Routleyetal1982} present Meyer's lattice, they call it ``RM84'', as is done here.
-In \cite[Theorem 3.26]{Routleyetal1982} they show RM84 verifies all theorems of $\RR$, but fails to satisfy any of eight particular formulas that happen to be theorems of $\RM$.

-The proper relation algebra $\mathfrak{Rm}$, described here by subsets of the cyclic group of order 7, has RM84 as a definitional reduct by the First Method \cite[Theorem 4.2]{zbMATH05689294}.
-Let $\U=\{0,1,2,3,4,5,6\}$, $\D=\{1,2,3,4,5,6\}$, and
+Anderson and Belnap \cite[p.\ 334]{MR0406756} present Meyer's lattice, but they do not give it a name.
+Instead, ``RM84'' is their name for Meyer's theorem \cite[p.\,417]{MR0406756}, which says that if $\X\to\Y$ is a theorem of $\RM$ then either $\X$ and $\Y$ share a variable or both $\rmin\X$ and $\Y$ are theorems of $\RM$.
+When Routley, Plumwood, Meyer, and Brady \cite[p.\ 253]{MR728950} present Meyer's lattice, they call it ``RM84'', as is done here.
+In \cite[Theorem 3.26]{MR728950} they show RM84 verifies all theorems of $\RR$, but fails to satisfy any of eight particular formulas that happen to be theorems of $\RM$.
+The proper relation algebra $\mathfrak{Rm}$, described here by subsets of the cyclic group of order 7 and called {\bf Meyer's relation algebra}, is isomorphic to relation algebra \alg33 \cite[Ch.\ 6, \SS58.8]{MR2269199}. \begin{theorem}{\cite[Theorem 4.2]{MR2641636}} is the relativized reduct the proper relation algebra $\mathfrak{Rm}$. \end{theorem} \proof Let $\U=\{0,1,2,3,4,5,6\}$, $\D=\{1,2,3,4,5,6\}$, and